gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-precision-issues.md

 More minutia: There is actually no guarantee that `lowp` is 8 bits, `mediump` is 16 bits, and `highp` is 32 bits.
 All the spec says is that is the minimum each can be.
-It could be `lowp` is 9 bits for example which would still satisfy the spec (9 >= 8) and still be faster than `mediump` and so still have a point.
-That said, AFAICT any device that actually supports `lowp` as `lowp` uses 8bits and any device that actually supports `mediump` uses 16bits.
+It could be `lowp` is 10 bits for example which would still satisfy the spec (10 >= 9) and still be faster than `mediump` and so still have a point.
+That said, AFAICT any device that actually supports `lowp` as `lowp` uses 9 bits and any device that actually supports `mediump` uses 16bits.

+While my iPhone6+ from 2014 uses 16 bits for `mediump` it also uses 16 bits for `lowp`.
+I'm not sure I've ever used a device that uses 9 bits for `lowp` so I'm not sure what issues commonly come up if any.

 Throughout these articles we've specified a default precision in the fragment shader.
 We can also specify the precision of any individual